mr-segfault/awesome-static-analysis/README.md

 * [pyre-check](https://github.com/facebook/pyre-check) - A fast, scalable type checker for large Python codebases
 * [pyright](https://github.com/Microsoft/pyright) - Static type checker for Python, created to address gaps in existing tools like mypy.
 * [pyroma](https://github.com/regebro/pyroma) - rate how well a Python project complies with the best practices of the Python packaging ecosystem, and list issues that could be improved
-* [PyT - Python Taint](https://github.com/python-security/pyt) - A static analysis tool for detecting security vulnerabilities in Python web applications.
+* [Claims No longer updated but still getting updated] [PyT - Python Taint](https://github.com/python-security/pyt) - A static analysis tool for detecting security vulnerabilities in Python web applications.
 * [pytype](https://github.com/google/pytype) - A static type analyzer for Python code.
 * [radon](https://github.com/rubik/radon) - a Python tool that computes various metrics from the source code
 * [vulture](https://github.com/jendrikseipp/vulture) - find unused classes, functions and variables in Python code